octobercms/docs/backend-import-export.md

 **defaultRedirect** | used as a fallback redirection page when no specific redirect page is defined.
 **import** | a configuration array or reference to a config file for the Import page.
 **export** | a configuration array or reference to a config file for the Export page.
+**formatOptions** | a configuration array or reference to a config file for the default CSV format options.

 <a name="import-page"></a>
 ### Import page